 For The Salmon

-- Lay salmon fillets in the pan.
+- Line a 9 x 13 baking dish with aluminum foil.
+Lay salmon fillets in the pan.
 Leave about a ½ inch between fillets.
+Sprinkle salt and pepper on top of the fillets.

 - Mix ½ teaspoon garlic powder and ¼ teaspoon of paprika.
-Sprinkle evenly on top of salmon.
+Sprinkle evenly on top of the salmon.

-- Pour glaze mixture on top of salmon fillets evenly.
+- Pour the glaze mixture on top of the salmon fillets evenly.
+Cover tightly with aluminum foil.

 - Serve with the glaze spooned over the top of the salmon.
+Enjoy!

-Laura
+Laura says

 Excellent!!
 I made this last night and got thumbs up from my husband.
 He even said something along the lines of "I've eaten stuff like this in restaurants", he was really impressed! (not always easy, he's a foodie and loves cooking)